 - Unusual parental circumstances (e.g., parent’s whereabouts are unknown, abusive family environment, abandonment by parent, etc.).

-Students who are unaccompanied youth and are homeless or self-supporting and at risk of being homeless are encouraged to complete the Unaccompanied Homeless Youth Verification process, instead of the Dependency Status Appeal process.
+Students who are unaccompanied and homeless or self-supporting and at risk of being homeless are encouraged to complete the Unaccompanied Homeless Verification process, instead of the Dependency Status Appeal process.

 Conditions, singly or in combination, which do not qualify for dependency override include: